jvdoorn/SpectrumAnalyzer/README.md

 * `spectral/analyzer.py` contains various Analyzers.
 They can be used to measure or simulate a system and provide methods to plot and analyze results.
 * `spectral/fourier.py` contains various methods related to Fourier transforms.
 They are used internally but they can be used as standalone functions when needed.
 * `spectral/utils.py` contains various utility methods.
 They are used internally but they can be used as standalone functions when needed.
-* `spectral/aquisition/mydaq.py` contains an interface for the [Ni MyDAQ](http://ni.com/mydaq).
+* `spectral/aquisition/mydaq.py` contains an interface for the [NI MyDAQ](http://ni.com/mydaq).
 You can read and write signals using it and is used by some Analyzer classes to obtain their data.